Peter W. Rodino: Early life

 Rodino was born Pelligrino Rodino Jr. in the North Ward of Newark, New Jersey, on June 7, 1909.
 His father, Pelligrino Rodino (1883–1957), was born in Atripalda, a town in the province of Avellino, in a region of southern Italy known as Campania.
 Rodino Sr. emigrated to the United States around 1900 and worked as a machinist in a leather factory, as a cabinet maker and carpenter, and for thirty years as a toolmaker for General Motors (Hyatt Roller Bearing).
 His mother, Giuseppina (Margaret) Girard (1884–1913), was born in Newark.
 Pelligrino and Giuseppina were married in 1900.
 Pelligrino Rodino Jr., whose name was later Americanized to Peter, was the youngest of three children.
-Giuseppina Rodino died in 1913 of tuberculosis, when Rodino was 4; his father later married Antonia (Gemma) DeRobertis (Died 1944), the widow of Michael Paladino.
+Giuseppina Rodino died in 1913 of tuberculosis, when Rodino was 4; his father later married Antonia (Gemma) DeRobertis, the widow of Michael Paladino.

 He attended McKinley Grammar School, graduating in February 1922.
 He attended Barringer High School.
 He went to college at the University of Newark and earned a law degree at the Newark Law School; both are now part of Rutgers University.
 His speech was badly affected by a childhood bout of diphtheria, and he conducted his own speech therapy, spending hours "reciting Shakespeare through a mouth full of marbles".
 Rodino endured ten years of menial jobs while studying at night for a law degree at the New Jersey Law School.
 He worked for the Public Service Railroad and Transportation Company.
 Rodino worked as an insurance salesman and at Pennsylvania Railroad.
 He also worked at Ronson Art Metal Works making cigarette lighters.
 He taught public speaking and citizenship in Newark.
 He also worked as a songwriter.

 Rodino served in the administration of President Franklin Roosevelt as an appeals agent for the Newark Draft Board.
 While the post exempted Rodino from the draft, he enlisted in the U.S. Army in 1941, and served from 1942 to 1946.
 Rodino attended the British Officers Training University of England and was commissioned as a second lieutenant.
 He was assigned to the First Armored Division in North Africa, and later in Italy with the Military Mission Italian Army, a joint Allied force.
 Due to his fluency in Italian, he was named the adjutant to the Commanding General of Rome.
 He earned a Bronze Star for service in Italy and North Africa; he was discharged with the rank of captain.